 8. The Beach

+Free with an Audible trial.
 You’ve seen the movie: “On the surface it’s a fast-paced adventure novel; at another level it explores why we search for these utopias, be they mysterious lost continents or small island communes”.
 (Amazon) If you like a book to come to life before your very eyes, The Beach will be a well-timed read (particularly if you plan to visit the parts of Thailand where the movie was filmed).

 Memoirs about Thailand

-Tip!
+Tip: Don’t judge this one by its cover.
 Amazon tends to have only secondhand copies of Mai Pen Rai (and the cover is pretty dated), but don’t let this dissuade you.
 It’s a wonderful book without equal.
 Really – you’ll thank me!

-19. Noodle Trails
+13. Noodle Trails